B.A. (McGill); J.D., LL.M. in ADR (Osgoode); LL.M., J.S.D. (Cornell)

-Toby S. Goldbach holds a BA in Political Science from McGill University, a JD and an LLM specializing in Alternative Dispute Resolution from Osgoode Hall Law School, and an LLM and JSD from Cornell Law School.
-Prior to joining the faculty at the Allard School of Law, she held a two-year teaching fellowship at Cornell Law School where she taught legal writing and a seminar on judicial functions.
-She earned her doctorate at Cornell Law School, where she was a Rudolf B. Schlesinger Research Fellow, a Visiting Scholar at the Cegla Center for Interdisciplinary Research of the Law at Tel Aviv University Buchmann Faculty of Law, and held grants from the Institute for Comparative Modernities and the Berger Center for Comparative & International Law.
+Toby Goldbach comes to Peter A. Allard School of Law following a two-year teaching fellowship at Cornell Law School.
+She earned her doctorate from Cornell, where she was a Rudolf B. Schlesinger Research Fellow, a Visiting Scholar at the Cegla Center for Interdisciplinary Research of the Law at Tel Aviv University Buchmann Faculty of Law, and held grants from the Institute for Comparative Modernities and the Berger Center for Comparative & International Law.

-Dr. Goldbach’s research sits at the intersection of comparative law, international relations, and anthropology of law, focusing on the transnational movement of norms related to court procedure and dispute resolution.
-Her interest in anthropology of law has lead her to examine the practices of law reform and legal change, particularly judges’ non-casework in court administration and procedural reform, the use of courthouse architecture to reflect legal norms, and the intermingling of adversarial and non-adversarial (“alternative”) mechanisms for dispute resolution.
+Dr. Goldbach’s research sits at the intersection of legal procedure, international relations, and anthropology of law, focusing on the transnational movement of norms related to court procedure and dispute resolution.
+Her interest in anthropology of law has lead her to examine the practices of law reform and legal change, focusing on judges’ non-casework in procedural reform, courthouse design, as well as their intermingling of adversarial and non-adversarial (“alternative”) mechanisms for dispute resolution.